 Nothing is More Important than the Room You Choose

 We often think that buying a very expensive microphone or preamp is going to guarantee us an amazing recording.
 The fact of the matter is that this should be the final consideration when preparing for a pro vocal session.

 An SM57 paired with a complimentary voice in a treated room will often sound better than a U47 in an untreated room any day.
 Controlling your acoustical environment can be a boring pain, but it is truly the one approach that will propel your next vocal tracking session to pro levels.

 Early room reflections are your arch nemesis.
 When your singer is in a very tight space, it will cause several early reflections to cascade over one another, creating a very out-of-phase-sounding environment due to comb filtering.
 Sure, room reflections still exist in larger rooms.
 However, they are more spaced out, giving us more control over how to absorb and diffuse them.

-We want to capture the sound of the space the singer is in, but we want to make sure that space sounds tight, open & clean.
+We want to capture the sound of the space the singer is in, but we want to make sure that space sounds tight, open, and clean.
 Finding a bigger room will always be the first step to a successful session.
 This will allow the singer’s energy to move out in all directions before bouncing back into the microphone and causing havoc.

 We often try to use the quickest solutions when it comes to acoustic treatment.
 Sometimes we’ll use what’s laying around the house like blankets, egg cartons, or a mattress.
-Other times I’ve seen people decide to spend some money, but will try to pay as little as possible and purchase a bunch of foam to stick to their walls.
+Other times, when people decide to spend some money, they will try to pay as little as possible and purchase a bunch of foam to stick to their walls.